 If the approaching vehicle doesn't stop, wait until they pass and then carry on.

 If the vehicle stops behind you, then you are causing an obstruction so you will have to get out of their way by going forwards back to your start position and begin the manoeuvre again when it is clear and safe to do so.

-Show consideration for other road users & be prepared to STOP & get out of their way if you cause an obstruction
+- Show consideration for other road users.
+Be prepared to STOP and get out of their way if you cause an obstruction.

-Keep reasonably close to the kerb & on your side of the road
+- Keep reasonably close to the kerb and on your side of the road.

 - Mounting the pavement or kerb

 - Turning the wheel the wrong way